abinoda/assignee-to-reviewer-action/README.md

-# GitHub Action for Assignee to Reviewer
+# Assign reviewers based on assignees

-If your team currently uses pull request Assignees but would like to switch to  [Review Requests](https://blog.github.com/2016-12-07-introducing-review-requests/), having everyone change their workflows can be difficult.
-This GitHub Action eases the transition by automatically creating and removing review requests based on Assignees.
+If your team currently uses pull request assignees but would like to switch to  [Review Requests](https://blog.github.com/2016-12-07-introducing-review-requests/), having everyone change their workflows can be difficult.
+This GitHub Action eases the transition by automatically creating and deleting review requests based on assignees.
+This may be particularly helpful when using a 3rd-party app like [Pull Reminders](https://pullreminders.com) that relies on review requests.

 ## Usage